Blog

 Doing side-by-side comparisons of photos from ten years ago to see if your hair looks thinner might help with some perspective, as well.

-The signs above are the real-deal best ways to identify where your hairline stands.
-That said, other things you may think are signs of baldness aren’t actually signs at all.
+The signs above are the best ways to identify potential balding.
+But, other things you may think are signs of baldness aren’t actually signs at all.

 False signs of early balding include:

-Itchy scalp.
-An itchy scalp is typically caused by dandruff or other scalp conditions.
+• Itchy scalp.
+An itchy scalp typically happens due to dandruff or other scalp conditions.

-Widow’s peak.
+• Widow’s peak.
 A widow’s peak is a dominant genetic trait.
-This inherited hairline shape can resemble an M-shaped hair pattern seen with male pattern baldness but isn’t actual hair loss.
+This inherited hairline shape can resemble an M-shaped hair pattern seen with male pattern baldness, but it isn’t actual hair loss.

-A bald grandfather on a certain side of your family.
-While scientists don’t know exactly how male pattern baldness is inherited, they do know this is nothing more than a myth.
+• A bald grandfather on a certain side of your family.
+While scientists don’t know exactly how male pattern baldness is inherited, they do know that bald family members don’t guarantee you’ll be bald too.

 For most men, hair loss develops gradually over the course of months, years, and even decades, with the hairline steadily receding and scalp hair slowly getting thinner.

-That being said, there’s no definite timeline of when you’ll go bald.
-Depending on your sensitivity to the effects of the male hormone DHT (dihydrotestosterone), you may notice rapid hair shedding or slow but steady hair loss.
+That being said, there’s no definite timeline for when you’ll go bald.
+Depending on your sensitivity to the effects of the male hormone dihydrotestosterone (DHT), you may notice rapid hair shedding or slow but steady hair loss.

-Regardless of how quickly or slowly you’re going bald, it’s important to treat hair loss as quickly as possible to protect your hair and prevent it from worsening.
+Regardless of how quickly or slowly you’re going bald, it’s important to treat hair loss as quickly as possible to protect your hair and prevent thinning from worsening.

 Here’s what to know.